 Automatically provisions Let’s Encrypt TLS certificates, if you’re using these

-This guide will take you through what you need to do to ensure you are setup for a smooth launch process (Preparing for Launch), and then step you through using the launch tool to complete the steps outlined above (Launching).
+This guide will take you through what you need to do to ensure you are setup for a smooth launch process (Preparing for Launch), and then step you through using the self-launch tool to complete the steps outlined above (Launching).